Updated 2026-03-08

 Why people look for Keila alternatives

 Keila is a thoughtful project.
 Open source, EU-hosted, privacy-first, with a clean visual editor and MJML support.
 For newsletters and simple campaigns, it does the job well.
 But growing businesses often hit its limitations — no marketing automation, no billing integration, no A/B testing, and a smaller ecosystem of integrations compared to established platforms.
 If you're a SaaS founder or marketer who needs triggered workflows, subscriber lifecycle tracking, or managed infrastructure, Keila's roadmap hasn't caught up yet.
-For the bigger picture, see our guide to the best email marketing tools for SaaS.
+For the bigger picture, see our guide to the best email marketing tools for SaaS and our GDPR-compliant email tools guide.

 The automation gap